-Who doesn’t love walking through a large, vast field and seeing the small purple and green plants thriving so well everywhere?
+Who doesn’t love walking through a large, vast field and seeing the tiny purple and green plants thriving so well everywhere?

-This plant is loved by many because it is native to just about anywhere and does well even without water.
-The Blue Wild Indigo does not do well cut freshly because as soon as the roots began to dry out, the plant and blooms turn quickly to a black, yucky look.
+Many are loved by many because it is native to just about anywhere and does well without water.
+The Blue Wild Indigo does not do well-cut freshly because the plant and blooms turn quickly to a black, yucky look as soon as the roots begin to dry out.

 The Blue Wild Indigo has been used dried out in floral arrangements for many years as this plant does better when the blooms are dried out than cut fresh.
 It has been stated that for many years the Cherokee Indians use this flower’s dye and blue color as a clothing dye or paint.

 The Blue Wild Indigo has a bloom that sits erect on the stem and has a deep, hearty root system.
-This plant does well in sunny areas and makes for a great groundcover thus, often time seen in open fields and around borders or walkways.
+This plant does well in sunny areas and makes for an excellent groundcover thus, often time seen in open fields and around borders or walkways.

 Source of Information on Blue Wild Indigo